-Black dots mark the positions occupied by the lemming's pin as paths are traversed following the arrows.
-Observe that no Basher skill can be assigned in a path because every cell is made of steel, and no Builder skill can be assigned without killing the lemming, due to the deadly zones.
-There is no need to implement a way of letting the avatar reverse its direction in the middle of a path, because this is not necessary to solve the levels constructed in the proof of~\cite[Metatheorem~2.c]{viglietta}.
+Collectively, deadly zones prevent the lemming from deviating from its path.
+Note that the one in Figure~\ref{f2b} is also a one-way path, because it cannot be traversed from right to left.
+To complete the intersection gadget in Figure~\ref{f2e}, we attach a one-way path to each side of it: one copy is attached to the lower-right part, and a symmetric copy to the lower-left part.
+This is to prevent the lemming from accidentally reversing direction after the intersection (perhaps when reaching a different gadget and acting ``inappropriately''), and then reenter the intersection gadget and take the wrong path.

+Observe that, conceivably, when the lemming lands on the bottom platform in the gadgets in Figures~\ref{f2b} and~\ref{f2e}, it could start building a stairway there, because there is no deadly zone immediately above that platform.
+However, a Builder cannot be interrupted in that location by turning it into a Basher, because there is steel all around the deadly zones (cf.~Figure~\ref{f1c}).
+This is true unless the Builder has laid at least two steps of the stairway.
+But if it does so, it inevitably enters a deadly zone, no matter where it started building.
+Also note that some of the paths may be broken if the lemming becomes a Basher at the right time and removes some solid cells.
+However, this action has the only possible effect of rendering some paths unusable, and therefore it does not invalidate the construction.